jiarui-liu/jiarui-liu.github.io/content/zh/authors/admin/_index.md

     url: https://umich.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Jiarui Liu.
+bio: My research interests include NLP for social good.

 # Interests to show in About widget
 interests:
   - NLP for Social Good
   - Robust, trustworthy and fair NLP
-  - Causal NLP
+  - CausalNLP

 # Education to show in About widget
 education: